Jango-ai/brain-controlled-game/README.md

 Now, we need a Python `flask` server that sends events to the game web window.
 The goal of this "event server" is to read EEG data from a LSL streaming and fire events when it detects the right artifacts.

-`cd` into the Python server folder
+Open up a new console, `cd` into the project folder and then `cd` into the Python server folder

 ```
 cd python_event_server